-Mergers and quasi-mergers fall outside the scope of the provisions in section I.1.
-However, such procedures are governed by the provisions of Part VI.
-The fourth paragraph draws attention to this.
+Since the scope of the rules is co-extensive with the scope of the rules governing takeover bids in the TBA, mergers and quasi-mergers fall outside the scope of the provisions in section I.1.
+However, such procedures are governed by the provisions of Part V. The fourth paragraph draws attention to this.